Nkosinathi-Bonga-James-Mncube/Practice_projects/100_days_of_code_python/README.md

 # 100 Days of Code - The Complete Python Pro Bootcamp for 2021
-- Practicing python building some of the interesting projects
+- Me practicing python building some of the interesting python projects

 Master Python by building 100 projects in 100 days.
 Learn to build websites, games, apps, plus scraping and data science